Codeception/Codeception/docs/07-AdvancedUsage.md

 Configuration is merged in the given order.
 This way you can easily create multiple combinations of your environment configurations.

 Depending on environment you may choose which tests are to be executed.
-For example, you might need some tests to be executed only in Firefox, and few tests only in Chrome.
+For example, you might need some tests to be executed only in Firefox, and a few tests only in Chrome.

 Desired environments can be specified with `@env` annotation for tests in Test and Cest formats: